 The Global Medieval Sourcebook (GMS) is an open access teaching and research tool.
 It offers a flexible online display for the parallel viewing of medieval texts in their original language and in new English translations, complemented by new introductory materials.

 The GMS spans one thousand years (600-1600) of literary production around the world.
 It contains short texts of broad interdisciplinary interest in a variety of genres, almost all of which have not previously been translated into English.

-For teachers, the project provides linked (by keyword, genre, language, etc.) groups of medieval texts, which may be assigned as course reading or used in the classroom.
+For teachers, the project provides curated collections of medieval texts, which may be assigned as course reading or used in the classroom.
 For students, the project allows for an immersive engagement in medieval text culture and the possibility to practice translation and transcription skills through the selective display of text and image modules.
 For researchers, all texts in the compendium are downloadable as TEI-XML files to allow for computational or other analysis.

 The GMS was made possible by funding from the Roberta Bowman Denning Fund for Humanities and Technologies and funding and support from Stanford’s Center for Spatial and Textual Analysis (CESTA).
 In 2018, we receive an Advancement (Level II) Grant from the Office of Digital Humanities (ODH) at the National Endowment for the Humanities (NEH).

 The GMS seeks to make available a broad, and representative variety of texts along with information to help users situate these texts in a wider global literary and cultural context.
 By presenting curated texts from a panoply of medieval cultures, the GMS seeks to help scholars and students broaden their understanding of medieval culture.

 Groups of texts have been selected with an eye to thematic, generic or linguistic units.
 We will continue to develop and expand these collections according to traditional and emerging teaching and research areas.
 Topics for collections are proposed by team members and external scholars, and approved by the Primary Investigator and General Editor.

 How to Use the GMS